grpc/proposal/A47-xds-federation.md

 // The token "%s", if present in this string, will be replaced with
 // the service authority (i.e., the path part of the target URI
 // used to create the gRPC channel).
 If the template starts with
 // "xdstp:", the replaced string will be percent-encoded.
-The replacement
+In that case,
-// string must include only characters allowed in a URI path as per RFC-3986
+// the replacement string must include only characters allowed in a URI path
-// section 3.3 (which includes '/').
-All other characters must be
+// as per RFC-3986 section 3.3 (which includes '/'), and all other characters
-// percent-encoded.
+// must be percent-encoded.
 //
 // Defaults to "%s".
 "client_default_listener_resource_name_template": <string>,